Master of Acupuncture Curriculum Overview

 - 525 hours of supervised clinical practice to fulfill your master’s in acupuncture

 Classroom training sequences

-- Acupuncture and Basic Theory (Trimesters 1-8): Learn basic Chinese medical principles in your lecture classes while building hands-on skills in point location, needling, accessory techniques and tui na in your methods classes.
+- Acupuncture and Basic Theory (Trimesters 1-8): Learn basic Chinese medical principles in your lecture classes while building hands-on skills in point location, needling, accessory techniques, and tui na in your methods classes.

-- Bioscience (Trimesters 1-9): Learn medical principles that are directly relevant to an acupuncture or Chinese medicine practice through lecture and lab classes.
+- Bioscience (Trimesters 1-9): Learn medical principles that are directly relevant to acupuncture or Chinese medicine practice through lecture and lab classes.